-- 1. Such uses allowed by a legal nonconforming use certificate issued prior to the enactment of these regulations. - 2.
-Shall not be used as permanent living quarters.
+- 1. Such uses allowed by a legal nonconforming use certificate issued prior to the enactment of these regulations. - Shall not be used as permanent living quarters.
 Temporary lodging shall be allowed for a period of not longer than fifteen (15) consecutive days; allowed no more frequently than two (2) times per year. - Shall not be permanently stored on a public street.
 Temporary parking for a period not to exceed forty-eight (48) consecutive hours is allowed on a public street adjacent to the vehicle owner's residence for loading and unloading purposes. - 4.
 May be stored or parked temporarily in any required yard of a property having a single-family primary use, provided they are parked at least five (5) feet from the property line.
 Those stored in front or side yards must be parked on a paved or graveled surface and may not occupy required parking spaces. - 5.
 No more than two (2) such vehicles shall be stored on a lot, except within an enclosed structure.

-FINAL DRAFT: 2/16/2017
+City of Rose Hill Zoning Regulations REVISED FINAL DRAFT: 4/12/2017